LEAOSILVA/tw-portfolio/docs/docs-example/api.md

 ##### Responses

 :::note[NOTE]
-All examples were taken from the API Swagger.
+All examples were taken from the Open API Specification.
 :::

 **200**